khalid-el-masnaoui/docker-php-cli-exploring/README.md

 ## PHP Configurations :gear:

-This php-cli is not using the custom php configs, instead it is relaying on some custom configurations found inside the folder _**/usr/local/etc/php/**_, specifcally _php.ini_ file and the enabled modules inside the folder _conf.d_, in which only opache module (_opache.ini_) has custom configurations. feel free to update those configs as per your need. the container is running under www-data user with UID mapped to the host local user's UID
+This php-cli is not using the default php configs, instead it is relaying on some custom configurations found inside the folder _**/usr/local/etc/php/**_, specifcally _php.ini_ file and the enabled modules inside the folder _conf.d_, in which only opache module (_opache.ini_) has custom configurations. feel free to update those configs as per your need. the container is running under www-data user with UID mapped to the host local user's UID